Terriers

 Other hygiene upkeep includes brushing their teeth around two to three times a week and trimming their nails once or twice a month.

-Due to their hunting heritage, the Bedlingtons will likely have an instinct to chase and take hold of small creatures that are running away.
-They do, therefore, tend to bark, especially if they're in a quiet area and they're suddenly made alert to a knock on the door or someone at the window.
+Due to their hunting heritage, the Bedlingtons will likely have the instinct to chase and take hold of small creatures that are running away.
+They do, therefore, tend to bark, especially if they’re in a quiet area and they’re suddenly made alert to a knock on the door or someone at the window.

 However, compared to other dogs, they’re not as yappy or loud.